-Discover Namibia by 4x4 Campervan Hire
+Discover Namibia by 4×4 Motorhome Rental

 Okahandja is a Namibian town 45 miles north of Windhoek, the capital.
 Fast getting known as a ‘sleeper town’ because of its relatively excellent facilities and infrastructure, Okahandja is the main gateway to the Namibian safari wilderness which borders it to the north, east and west.

 Etosha and Okavango 4WD Safari

-At 22,270 square kilometres, the ‘Great White Place’ is one of southern Africa’s most important game reserves and the finest safari destination in Namibia, thanks to its relative accessibility and absence of malarial mosquitoes.
+At 22,270 square kilometres, the ‘Great White Place’ is one of southern Africa’s most important game reserves and the finest safari destination in Namibia; thanks to its relative accessibility and absence of malarial mosquitoes.

 When to go by 4WD Camper in Namibia